candycode/loco/README.md

 ## LoCO - Loosely Coupled Objects

-LoCO is a set of C++ classes that make it easy to create command-line and GUI applications with any language that compile to JavaScript.
+_LoCO_ is a set of C++ classes that make it easy to create command-line and GUI applications with any language that compiles to JavaScript.
 JavaScript is used to glue together binary components, optionally loaded at run-time, developed in C++.
 Objects are connected through signals/slots or by direct reference through